mhmxs/calico-route-reflector-operator/README.md

  * `ROUTE_REFLECTOR_NODE_LABEL` Node label of the route reflector nodes, default `calico-route-reflector=`
  * `ROUTE_REFLECTOR_ZONE_LABEL` Node label of the zone, default ``

-During the `api/core/v1/Node` reconcile phases it calculates the right number of route refloctor pods by multiply the number of nodes with the given ratio.
-It updates the route reflector replicas to the expected number.
+During the `api/core/v1/Node` reconcile phases it calculates the right number of route refloctor nodes per zone.
+It by multiply the number of nodes with the given ratio and updates the route reflector replicas to the expected number.

 ## Usage